ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 # Credits

 - Thanks [XyphireTV](https://www.twitch.tv/xyphiretv) for helping with some custom made 3D models, shaders and other stuff!

+- Thanks Leaucard for helping with custom sounds, assets and some ideas!

 - One scrap uses voice acting by [Zedahu](https://www.twitch.tv/zedahu)